erg-lang/erg/doc/EN/dev_guide/rust_code_guideline.md

 * Define unused helper methods.
 * Use `unwrap` and `clone` a lot.
 In some cases there is nothing better than doing so.

+## Dependencies

+Dependencies should be minimized as much as possible, and those that are necessary should be implemented by the Erg developing team.
+External dependencies are allowed only if they are extremely difficult to implement or hardware-dependent (e.g. `libc`, `winapi`), or crate without external dependencies may be used (e.g. `unicode-xid`).
+Otherwise, they may be allowed as optional dependencies (e.g. https client).
+In all cases, well-maintained and widely-used ones should be selected.

+This rule applies only to the Erg compiler; Erg tools and libraries are free to add their own dependencies.